godotengine/godot-benchmarks/web/README.md

   - GPU (Intel, release template)
   - GPU (NVIDIA, release template)
 -->
+- The produced results (as .json or .md) should be copied into the `src-data/benchmarks` folder.
+- The [./generate-content.py script](./generate-content.py) produces `.md` files
+  in the `content` folder, so that web pages can be generated for each graph and each benchmark.
 - [Hugo](https://gohugo.io/) is used to create a homepage listing recent benchmarked commits, plus a single page per engine commit.
 This allows linking to individual benchmarked commit in a future-proof way.